-- 1. Detection and decisioning Requests are appropriately tagged and IPv6 addresses can be automatically flagged within the product. - 2.
-Blocklist and allowlist support IPv6 addresses can be blocklisted and allowlisted within the UI. - 3.
-Search IPv6 addresses can be filtered within search. - 4.
-Country/DNS lookups IPv6 addressed are resolved and mapped to countries, where possible.
+- Blocklist and allowlist support: IPv6 addresses can be blocklisted and allowlisted within the UI. - Search: IPv6 addresses can be filtered within search. - Country/DNS lookups: IPv6 addressed are resolved and mapped to countries, where possible.

 Azure App Service Site Extension